The EU GDPR (General Data Protection Regulation)

 The business benefits of the GDPR

-The GDPR applies to all EU organisations – whether commercial business, charity or public authority – that collect, store or process EU residents’ personal data, even if they’re not EU citizens.
+The GDPR applies to all EU organisations – whether commercial business, charity or public authority – that collect, store or process the personal data of EU residents, irrespective of nationality.
+Some of the key changes introduced by the Regulation are:

 You must be able to demonstrate compliance with the GDPR: